1 Chronicles 4:9-10

 We are not told anything remarkable about Jabez other than that he prayed.
 Jabez is remembered for a prayer, not anything heroic as others in the Bible.
 The only way for anyone to be truly great is by seeking God's will, and to do that one must pray earnestly and fervently.

-In his first petition, “Oh that thou wouldest bless me indeed.”
+“Oh that thou wouldest bless me indeed.”

 Just as Jacob wrestled with the angel to be blessed, there is persistence in Jabez's prayer.

 God does bless and will bless those that are in Him.